 English Literacy Civics is a great way for immigrants and refugees to learn about life in America.
 Lessons cover topics ranging from education and employment to the three branches of government.
-Classes are held at the Main Branch Library and in the Forman Room of the Church of the Blessed Sacrament in Albany, and at the Rensselaer County Chamber of Commerce building in Troy.
-Classes start in October and run through April.
+Classes are held in the conference room of the Rensselaer County Chamber of Commerce at 90 Fourth Street, Troy.
+Classes start in October and run through May.
 Learners can receive up to 150 hours of instruction over a course of 25 weeks.

 Teaching EL Civics